 Continuing his desire to see the world, he and his platoon were attached to the 1st Brigade of the 101st Airborne Division and deployed to Vietnam in 1965 where he discovered Biere LaRue, more often known as "tiger piss" and rumored to be used interchangeably for formaldehyde, and Ba Moui Ba, or, in the more elegant French, Biere 33, the finer of the two Vietnamese beers.
 Ah, more headaches.

-Once again defying the wisdom of the academics, he graduated with honor from the Infantry Officers Advance Course and instructed at the Fort Benning Infantry Center before completing his Masters of Industrial Engineering with a minor in Operations Research at North Carolina State University at Raleigh, to be rewarded by a second fully-funded tour of Southeast Asia.
+Once again defying the wisdom of the academics, he graduated with honor from the Infantry Officers Advance Course (Taylor's Infantry School Advance Course report on platoon ops with the Airborne in VN) and instructed at the Fort Benning Infantry Center before completing his Masters of Industrial Engineering with a minor in Operations Research at North Carolina State University at Raleigh, to be rewarded by a second fully-funded tour of Southeast Asia.
+There, Taylor served with the 20th Engineer Brigade, the direct linage descendent of the 1128th Engineer Combat Group, whose battalions and separate units were decisive in holding the line at Bastogne during the Battle of the Bulge during WWII.
 Next came staff assignments in interesting locales such as historic Fortress Monroe and Bavaria, where he became a connoisseur of jaeger schnitzel, apfel schnapps, ski slopes and the many regional beers of Bavaria.

 Again facing down the trials of the classroom at the Armed Forces Staff College, Taylor followed with an intensive bit of nuclear weapons on-the-job-training and served in the Office of the Army Deputy Chief of Staff for Operations as the Army Strategic Nuclear Plans and Programs staff officer.
 Finally escaping the Pentagon's Alas, Babylon environment, he joined the Rapid Deployment Joint Task Force in Florida during its evolution into US Central Command and enjoyed the benefits of exotic and fun-filled operations in the Middle East while learning about the wonders of Stella beer - the Cairo version and taste-wise a close cousin of Biere LaRue - and taking a Russian's place in the bowels of an Egyptian Air Defense complex.